 Then there’s also Machu Picchu, the Inca Trail, and learning about ancient civilizations.
 I don’t think there are many other destinations as popular as Peru right now, and that’s for a good reason – they have a lot to offer travelers.

 I need to mention a few North American dream destinations on this list.
 So may as well be our beautiful backyard of Banff National Park.

-Banff is the real dream destination for those after adventure, mountains, bears, and hiking.
+Banff is the absolute dream destination for those after adventure, mountains, bears, and hiking.

-Traveling to the Faroe Islands was like a dream.
-If you were to ask us what the most beautiful islands in Europe are you wouldn’t get the answer you would expect.
-Well, maybe you have an idea from the heading above, but we would definitely say the Faroe Islands!
+Traveling to the Faroe Islands may not be on your typical list of dream places to travel.
+If you were to ask us what the most beautiful islands in Europe are, you wouldn’t get the answer you would expect.
+Well, maybe you have an idea from the heading above, but we would say the Faroe Islands!
 Yes, the group of 18 windswept islands between Norway and Iceland certainly win a spot on our favorite dream destinations list.

-In many ways they remind me of why we love the African bush, they are raw.
-The cliff faces and the bleak landscape are inhospitable, but it will humble you with beauty.
+In many ways, they remind me of why we love the African bush – they are raw.
+The cliff faces and the bleak landscape are inhospitable, but they will humble you with beauty.

-I can’t think of when I had a bigger grin on my face than when I stood on top of a mountain in near hurricane-force winds.
+I can’t think of when I had a more enormous grin on my face than when I stood on top of a mountain in near hurricane-force winds.
 It felt dangerous, it felt right, and I felt tiny.
-The best thing to do is rent a car here and explore this out of the world travel destination yourself!
+The best thing to do is rent a car here and explore this out-of-the-world travel destination yourself.

 Bhutan is one of those dream destinations in the world we have yet to visit.
 It’s always been on the bucket list, but we’ve never been able to make it happen.

 Bhutan, officially the Kingdom of Bhutan, is a landlocked country in South Asia in the middle of the Himalayas.
 It’s a country known for its drop-dead gorgeous landscapes and diverse wildlife.